 The Engagement Support team is available to all the platform users and ready to assist them with a broad scope of issues.
-Users can contact the support team from the chat icon inside the platform.
+This guide will help you understand the following:

 - What types of questions can be answered by the support